I’m Vivian.

 The Goal

-Create an engaging desktop website experience that enhances Echo's deepened connection with her fans who are active music lovers and concert goers.
-A pre-save option for her upcoming single, "Angels" was one of the must-have requirements.
+Create an engaging desktop site that strengthens Echo’s connection with her music-loving fans, including a pre-save option for her upcoming single, "Angels."

 Role